teamosis/gethugothemes-documentation/content/contentblocks/new-page-multilang.md

 ```

 ## Duplicate an existing page
-If you want to duplicate an existing page, you can simply copy that page and paste it where you want in the content folder.
+If you want to duplicate an existing page, you can copy that page and paste it where you want in the content folder.
 Then change the page name and title from the `front-matter`.
 Then you can change the content as per your requirement.